 After property was transferred into private ownership, transactions regarding the property such as deeds, liens, and mortgages, were recorded and kept at the recorder’s office at the county courthouse.

 While the SHSMO does not have land records in its collection, researchers can find land records at the recorder’s office at the county courthouse or on microfilm at the Missouri State Archives.
-Researchers will need to know the name of the purchaser, the approximate date of purchase, and the county in which the land was located.
+Additionally, many of Missouri’s microfilmed county land records are now available online at the free FamilySearch.org website.

 Researching marriages can be challenging, but knowing where to look to for records can make one’s search much more fruitful.

 Over the years, researchers have donated privately compiled indexes to early marriages in many counties.
 If available, staff members will check a county index, if the names of individuals and county are specified.
 SHSMO has very few indexes to divorce records.
 SHSMO does not have marriage or divorce records in its collections.

 Prior to February 1853, the General Assembly occasionally granted divorces.
 If a divorce was obtained prior to 1853, a staff member can check the personal acts section in An Index to the Statute Laws of Missouri, by James S. Garland, to see if the divorce was granted by legislative act.
 In territorial days, divorces were granted in the general court; the jurisdiction was changed to superior court and circuit court in 1825.
 All courts of common pleas were abolished in 1875, except those in cities exceeding 3500 population.
 The jurisdiction of existing courts of common pleas coincides with that of the circuit court, and the Clerk of the Circuit Court has both.